theimowski/master-thesis/docs/section-fp-application.md

 While there are a lot of fields in software industry where functional programming is employed to only a specific sub-domain, like processing or analytics components, there are areas where functional paradigm **dominates** and leaves other behind.
 This domination manifests with impact of institutions that achieved success with the paradigm on other players that have not yet tried different approach than imperative.
 Such areas, where functional seems to take the lead are described in this section, together with a rationale on why functional programming is more promising in specific case.
-As a disclaimer, it is important to note, that the domination does not necessary mean more job openings on the market (as non-functional paradigms are in general still more popular), but rather that there is a visible trend of growing employments in these areas.
+As a disclaimer, it is important to note, that the domination does not necessarily mean more job openings in the market (as non-functional paradigms are in general still more popular), but rather that there is a visible trend of growing employments in these areas.

 ### Financial industry